List of He-Man and the Masters of the Universe characters: Lord Dactys

 Lord Dactys (voiced by Richard Newman in the 2002 series) is the leader of the bat-like Speleans and an old friend of King Randor.
 The Speleans and the Caligars have been in a feud ever since they found their homes destroyed following the Great Unrest where they helped Miro.
 In "To Walk with Dragons," Lord Dactys becomes a member of King Randor's council.
 During the threat of King Hiss, Lord Dactys and Ceratus settled their differences.

 He later gained an action figure in the Masters of the Universe Classics toyline, with his name incorrectly spelled as Lord Dactus.

 Ceratus

 Exclusive to the 2002 series, Ceratus (voiced by Brian Dobson) is the leader of the Caligars.
-He has issues with his younger brother Whiplash who betrayed their kind to Skeletor.
+He has issues with Whiplash who betrayed their kind to Skeletor.
 At one point, Prince Adam mistook one of the Caligars as Whiplash which angered him.
-The Caligars and the Speleans have been in a feud ever since they found their homes destroyed following the Great Unrest where they helped Miro.
+The Caligars and the Speleans have been in a feud ever since they found their homes destroyed following the Great Unrest where they helped King Miro.
 During the threat of King Hiss, Ceratus and Lord Dactys put aside their differences.

 A Masters of the Universe Classics figure of Ceratus is due for release in 2015.
 His bio also mentioned that he joined King Randor's council and assisted in the Second Ultimate Battle Ground.